 After considering an application, the Committee may

-notify the law school within thirty days of receiving the application that it has failed to establish a reasonable probability that the law school is in compliance with these rules and, for reasons stated in the notice, advise the law school to withdraw its application;
+(1) notify the law school within thirty days of considering the application that it has failed to establish a reasonable probability that the law school is in compliance with these rules and, for reasons stated in the notice, advise the law school to withdraw its application; or(2) require an inspection of a law school within sixty (60) days of the Committee’s consideration of the application for registration

+(i) to confirm whether the law school appears to substantially comply with the standards; or

-require an inspection of a law school that refuses to withdraw its application after the Committee has advised it to do so and schedule the inspection within sixty days of the date of its advice or the law school’s refusal;
+(ii) if the law school refuses to withdraw its application in spite of the Committee’s advice to do so; or

+;

+(3) request further information, allowing a reasonable time for review; or

+(4) deny the application.

-within sixty days of reviewing the application and any relatedinspection report and objectionsregister the law school for at least two years, subject to any conditions it deems appropriate, such as annual inspections at the law school's expense;
+(B) After reviewing the application and any related inspection report and objections, the Committee may register the law school, subject to any conditions it deems appropriate, such as annual inspections at the law school’s expense, or deny registration.

-request further information, allowing a reasonable time for review; or

-deny the application.

 Chapter 3.
 Responsibilities of registered law schools